rkuma183/wilsonmar.github.io/_posts/2017-09-05-elastic-kibana.md

 {% include _toc.html %}

-Kibana presents visualization (a dashboard) from Elasticsearch databases.
+Kibana presents visualizations in a dashboard containing data from Elasticsearch databases.

 Kibana was first built using Ruby with the Sinatra framework.